 - A plan for obtaining relevant data in a timely manner (either through original data collection or an existing data set)

 - A bibliography of at least 15 relevant academic sources

 - A realistic timeline for completion of all tasks

 - A list of criminal justice faculty members with whom the student wishes to work

 Applications will be evaluated by a faculty committee based upon the criteria listed above.
-Acceptance into the Criminal Justice Scholars program is contingent upon a faculty member’s agreement to supervise the project and his or her assessment of the project’s feasibility.
+Acceptance into the Criminal Justice Scholars program is contingent upon a faculty member’s agreement to supervise the project and their assessment of the project’s feasibility.

 Upon successful completion of the project, students will have “Criminal Justice Scholar” placed on their transcripts in recognition of their efforts and outstanding work.

 Wilder School Scholars

 Students in any Wilder School undergraduate major may apply for Wilder School Scholar status upon completion of their freshman year.
 Students must have a minimum 3.5 cumulative GPA or a 3.75 GPA in their major to be eligible to become Wilder School Scholars.
 Students must maintain this average in order to continue their Wilder School Scholar status.
 Transfer students must meet these same requirements after a minimum of one semester of VCU course work.

 In order to graduate as Wilder School Scholars, students must: